 If visitors are not interested in your offer, no matter how long or short the copy is, they won’t buy.
 They won’t read 15 words, much less 1,500.

-If long copy leads to poor results, the problem isn’t the length.
+If long-form copy leads to poor results, the problem isn’t the length.
 Rather, it has to do with the copy’s content.
+(It could also be due to an unappealing offer, competition or incorrect audience targeting; but those are topics for another day.)

 If the copy is boring or doesn’t contain some kernel that the reader can instantly relate to, then he’ll stop reading.
 However, if the copy, lengthy though it may be, engages, entices, entertains or educates, then you’ll have no problem keeping the reader’s interest.